site24x7/plugins/redis/README.md

 - Download and install the latest version of the [Site24x7 agent](https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.

-- Execute the following command in your server to install Redis:

-		pip install redis

 ## Plugin Installation
 - Create a directory named `redis`.